USIU-Hackathon/guide/hackathon.md

 - If and when voting occurs, each team must cast votes for **ANOTHER** team.
 No self-voting allowed! (for the audience choice award).
 - Upon judging, no complaints can be made whatsoever: there choice is final.There will however be an audience choice.
 - Participation awards - recognition on the IT club website for respective teams.
 - Short demo and presentation, **5 slides max, 5 mins max**.
-Sharpen your elevator pitching.
+Sharpen that elevator pitch.
-- **No running torrents** within the network or unnecessarily deteriorating the network.
+- **No running torrents** within the network or unnecessarily deteriorating the network (Looking at you IDM users!).

 ##### How to survive a hackathon